Cranberry Maple Butter | Optional Canning Instructions

 How to store it

-If you choose to not can it, store it in a jar or another airtight container for up to three months if it is not opened.
+If you don’t can it, store it in a jar or another airtight container for up to three months if it is not opened.
 Use opened jars within one month.

 How to use it